A Prayerful Journey

 Ask a few ladies to choose some of the names of God in the Word and research the following.

-- The meaning of a specific name of God
+- The meaning of the specific name of God

 - Multiple examples in scripture where that name is used